wslh-bio/miscellaneous_scripts/gmount/README.md

 ## Configuration

 Create a `gmount.json` file in the same directory as the script.
 This configuration file defines the network shares you want to mount and how they should be accessed.
+You can also create this configuration file in a different location and use the `--config` parameter to point to it.
+Otherwise, `gmount` will use the configuration in the current directory.

 ### Configuration Structure